Red Teaming

 The code’s explanation is as follows:

-- Variable binary: This variable contains the base64 string of our binary and is used to provide function b64toarray input.
+• Variable binary: This variable holds the base64 string of our binary and provides function b64toarray input.

-- Variable payloadfilename: It is the name that will be given to our binary once it is downloaded on the victim’s machine.
+• Variable payloadfilename: We will give this name to our binary once it is downloaded on the victim’s machine.

 Same can be implemented in JS using createElement like:

-Here, we have created an anchor tag and used appendChild() function which can be used to insert data inside this newly created element.
+Here, we created an anchor tag and used the appendChild() function to insert data inside this newly created element.
 For example,

 <a href=”/” download=”/”>